kleinhenz/psifold/README.md

 # PsiFold

-PsiFold is python module for protein structure prediction.
+PsiFold is a pytorch implementation of the [RGN](https://doi.org/10.1016/j.cels.2019.03.006) method for protein structure prediction as well as several variants.

 # Installation
 ```